 The Company makes investment decisions for its funded plans using an asset-liability matching framework.
 Within this framework, the Company's objective over time is to increase the proportion of plan assets in fixed income securities with maturities that match the expected benefit payments as they fall due.
-However, due to the long-term nature of the benefit obligations, the strength of the Company, and the belief that equities offer the best returns over the long-term with an acceptable level of risk, the Company continues to invest in equity securities.
-This investment is an important element of the Company's long-term strategy to manage the plans efficiently.
-The equity securities are in a diversified portfolio of high-quality businesses.
+However, due to the long-term nature of the benefit obligations, the strength of the Company, and the belief that a diversified portfolio offers an appropriate risk-return profile, the Company continues to invest in equity securities, global fixed income and Canadian real estate in addition to Canadian fixed income.
 The Company has not changed the processes used to manage its risks from previous periods.